Stuycs-K/final-project-10-jiangb-jina/WORKLOG.md

 ## Allison

 ### 5/22 & 5/23

-resolved issues with git and branching
+Resolved issues with git and branching

 ### 5/24

-set up the Score class
+Set up the Score class

 ### 5/25

-wrote calculatePoints and calculateCombo
+Wrote calculatePoints and calculateCombo

 ## 5/28

-fixed compile erorrs in Score
+Fixed compile erorrs in Score

 ## 5/29

-reconciled differences between Circles and Score by updating the getTime method and reworking score calculations
+Reconciled differences between Circles and Score by updating the getTime method and reworking score calculations

 ## 5/30 & 5/31

 Edited the score class so that it could be used and referenced in the Main class

 ## 6/1

 Edited the score methods, created displayScore and displayCombo, and worked on bomb objects.

 ## 6/5 & 6/6

 Made score more accurate to match frame rate & edited bomb objects

 ## 6/8

 Fixed the scoring of bombs and combo counter

 ## 6/9

 Made negative scoring and worked on spinners

 ## 6/10 & 6/11

 Worked on sliders—moving along horizontal, semicircular, and curved paths, the homepage, and different maps.

 ## Bingde